sanbee/parafeed/README.md

 Successfully building and linking the test program `code/tstcpp` ensures that all libraries required by client codes are ready.
 For now, copy all `code/libparafeed.a`, `code/*.h` and `code/calc/*.h` files to the required location for linking your application.

 ### Interfaces
 The library `libparafeed.a` contains .o files from three independent libraries: `libsh.a`, `libshccl.a` and `libcalc.a`.
-These can be built and linked to separately as well in the order `libshccl.a libsh.a libcalc.a`.
-For using in applications written in C and C++, `libparafeed.a` is sufficient.
+These can be built and linked-to separately as well in the order `libshccl.a libsh.a libcalc.a`.
+For use in applications written in C and C++, `libparafeed.a` is sufficient.

 While at this point the package is primarily meant for use in applications written in the C++ and C languages, code for FORTRAN interface exists and was used in the past.
 For use with FORTRAN, `libshfcl.a` is required instead of `libshccl.a`.
 However, this interface has not been used for a long time and may be in disrepair.
 If you do find the need the FORTRAN interface and are not able to build `libshfcl.a`, please contact the authors.